Running back

 A running back (RB) is a member of the offensive backfield in gridiron football.
 The primary roles of a running back are to receive handoffs from the quarterback to rush the ball, to line up as a receiver to catch the ball, and block.
 There are usually one or two running backs on the field for a given play, depending on the offensive formation.
-A running back may be a halfback (in certain contexts also referred to as a "tailback"  —  see below), a wingback or a fullback.
-A running back will sometimes be called a "feature back" if he is the team's starting running back.
+A running back may be a halfback (in certain contexts also referred to as a "tailback"  —  see below), a wingback, or a fullback.
+A running back will sometimes be called a "feature back" if he is the team's key player/more prominent running back.

+With the increase in pass-oriented offenses and single set back formations, it is more common to refer to these players as simply running backs.

 Halfback/tailback

 The halfback (HB) or tailback (TB) position is responsible for carrying the ball on the majority of running plays, and may frequently be used as a receiver on short (or sometimes long, depending on the system) passing plays.

 In the modern game, an effective halfback must have a blend of both quickness and agility as a runner, as well as sure hands and good vision up-field as a receiver.
 Quarterbacks depend on halfbacks as a safety valve or checkdown receiver when primary targets downfield are covered or when they are under pressure.
 Occasionally, halfbacks line up as additional wide receivers.

 When not serving either of these functions, the primary responsibility of a halfback is to aid the offensive linemen in blocking, either to protect the quarterback or another player carrying the football.
 If a team uses a Wildcat formation, often the halfback—instead of the quarterback—is the one who directly receives the snap.
 As a trick play, running backs are occasionally used to pass the ball on a halfback option play or halfback pass.

 The difference between halfback and tailback is the position of the player in the team's offensive formation.
 In historical formations, the halfback lined up approximately halfway between the line of scrimmage and the fullback (similarly, quarterbacks lined up a quarter of the distance between the line of scrimmage and the fullback).
 Because the halfback is usually the team's main ball carrier (while the fullback is primarily a blocker), modern offensive formations have positioned the halfback behind the fullback (at the "tail end" of the formation), to take advantage of the fullback's blocking abilities.
 As a result, some systems or playbooks will call for a tailback as opposed to a halfback.

 In Canadian football, the term tailback is often used interchangeably with running back, while the use of the term halfback is often exclusively reserved for the defensive halfback, which refers to the defensive back halfway between the linebackers and the cornerbacks.